flame/libflame/BUILD.md

         bash generate_code_coverage_html.sh.
     It will give you a prompt to view the code coverage of that particular application.

-## 9. Installing LibFlame library
+## 9. Installing AOCL-LAPACK library
-    Use the following command to install the libflame library make DESTDIR=<Install Path> install.
+    Use the following command to install the AOCL-LAPACK library make DESTDIR=<Install Path> install.